nicholasjclark/CV/docs/README.md

 -   Active member of UQ School of Veterinary Science Research Committee
 -   Active member of UQ's Faculty of Science Equity, Diversity and Inclusion Committee
--   Served as panel member to mark a UQ Honour’s thesis
+-   Served as panel member to mark two UQ RHD theses
--   Contributed to teaching and assignment design for three undergraduate courses at the School of Veterinary Science
+-   Contributed to teaching and assignment design for three undergraduate courses at UQ
 -   Currently co-supervising two PhD students
--   Acted as student volunteer for the 2017 Australian Society for Parasitology International Conference
+-   Student volunteer for the 2017 Australian Society for Parasitology International Conference

 **Referee**

+-   *International Journal of Environmental Research and Public Health*
+-   *Malaria Journal*
+-   *Parasites & Vectors*
+-   *Infection, Genetics and Evolution*
+-   *Parasitology*
+-   *International Journal for Parasitology*
--   *Ecology Letters*
+-   *Evolutionary Applications*
 -   *Molecular Biology and Evolution*
 -   *Evolutionary Ecology*
+-   *Ecology Letters*
 -   *Journal of Biogeography*
--   *International Journal for Parasitology*
--   *Journal of Parasitology*
 -   *Journal of Animal Ecology*
--   *Infection, Genetics and Evolution*
--   *Parasitology*
--   *Malaria Journal*
--   *Parasites & Vectors*
--   *Evolutionary Applications*

 Funding Support
 ---------------